Common portfolio mistakes you might be overlooking

 Thanks to Semplice, I see new portfolios every day that inspire me.
 I also see lots of portfolios with great potential that could be improved with a bit more attention to detail.

-I’ve already written about the main mistakes to avoid when building your portfolio.
-Now we’re getting into the details, the tiny little things that could make a big difference.
+I’ve already written about the main traps to avoid when building your portfolio.
+Now we’re getting into the details, the tiny things that could make a big difference.

 And yes, I know this might sound nitpicky.
 Some of this is just a matter of personal opinion and style, so keep that in mind and just do what feels right to you.